02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Difficulty level: Very Easy (suited for everyone)

-• Open the "Cowork" tab in the app
+• Open the "Cowork" Tab in the app

-• No additional configuration needed, no command line knowledge required
+• No additional configuration needed; no Command Line knowledge required

 • Supports macOS and Windows

-Installation Aspect OpenClaw Cowork
+Installation OpenClaw Cowork

-Difficulty Level Medium to Hard Very Easy
+Difficulty Level Moderate to Hard Very Easy

 CLI Required Yes No

-Config Files Must edit JSON Not needed
+Config Files Must edit JSON No

 Setup Time 15-60 minutes 5 minutes